'You get confidence when you talk to players from other countries': SG Pipers captain Navneet Kaur on importance of HIL - www.lokmattimes.com

 "You get confidence when you talk to players from other countries": SG Pipers captain Navneet Kaur on importance of HIL

-By Diptayan Hazra Noida (Uttar Pradesh) [India], December 19 : SG Pipers women's captain Navneet Kaur highlighted the importance ...
+Noida (Uttar Pradesh) [India], December 22 : SG Pipers women's captain Navneet Kaur highlighted the importance of the Hockey ...

 Speaking about how beneficial it is to share the dressing room with overseas players and players from other states, Navneet said that the league creates an environment where meaningful bonds are formed.